telerik/teststudio-docs/docs/getting-started/analyze-the-results.md

 ## Application Log ##

-The <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-application-log" target="_blank">application log</a> is a record of log messages recorded by Test Studio throughtout runtime.
-It is used if there is an unexpected behavior outside of the test steps.
+The <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-application-log" target="_blank">application log</a> is a list of messages logged by Test Studio throughout the tool usage and bring information for the performed actions in Test Studio.
+It is usually used if there are unexpected errors, crashes, or a recommended configuration in the project cannot be accomplished

 ## Visual Debugger ##